patriciogonzalezvivo/ofxPTAMM/README.md

 #ofxPTAMM#

-This addon it´s based on @Akira_At_Asia ofxPTAM addon.
-Insted of using PTAM developed by Georg Klein it use PTAMM by Robert Castle.
+This addon it´s based on @Akira_At_Asia ofxPTAM addon ( https://github.com/Akira-Hayasaka/ofxPTAM ).
+Insted of using PTAM developed by Georg Klein it use PTAMM by Robert Castle ( http://www.robots.ox.ac.uk/~bob/research/research_ptamm.html ).

 First you need to be able to compile PTAMM sources.
 I had a detailed tutorail for MacOSX 10.6 and 10.7 at: http://www.patriciogonzalezvivo.com/blog/?p=547